MindK product academy

 At some point, you might decide to switch vendors or move development in-house.
 Without careful planning, this can lead to major disruptions.
 A good way to prevent this is to include an exit strategy clause in your contract.

-How to ensure quality and value in SaaS outsourcing
+How to ensure quality and value in custom SaaS development outsourcing

 Best practices